 Cryptojacking

-Cryptojacking is when hackers secretly use your computer's power to mine cryptocurrency without your permission.
-They target various systems, like desktops and servers, and the code runs silently while you use your computer.
+Cryptojacking occurs when hackers secretly mine cryptocurrency without your permission, using your computer's power.
+They target various systems, such as desktops and servers, and the code runs silently while you use your computer.

 Clickjacking

 Clickjacking tricks users into clicking on something different from what they see on a webpage.
-Users believe they interact with the real interface, but hidden controls perform unexpected actions, potentially leading to malware downloads, credential theft, or other harmful consequences.
+Users believe they are interacting with the real interface, but hidden controls can perform unexpected actions, potentially leading to malware downloads, credential theft, or other harmful consequences.

 Mobile phishing

 Mobile phishing leverages smartphones and tablets to deliver malicious content through SMS attacks, fake voice calls, and app-based scams.
-These attacks aim to steal data like passwords, credit card details, or bank account information.
+These attacks aim to steal sensitive data, such as passwords, credit card details, or bank account information.

 Wi-Fi jacking

-Wi-Fi jacking, or the "man-in-the-middle" attack, involves cybercriminals impersonating public Wi-Fi networks to steal sensitive information.
-This includes passwords, emails, and credit card details.
+Wi-Fi jacking, also known as the "man-in-the-middle" (MitM) attack, involves cybercriminals impersonating public Wi-Fi networks to steal sensitive information, including passwords, emails, and credit card details.
 Even seemingly safe networks, like those at Starbucks or airports, can be fraudulent.

 Bluetooth hacking